BioTechniques News

 Depression increases the risk of cardiovascular disease

-Depression and stress were discovered to impact cardiovascular disease and the effectiveness of cholesterol-lowering treatment in mouse study.
+Depression and stress were discovered to impact cardiovascular disease and the effectiveness of cholesterol-lowering treatment in a mouse study.

 Pesticide use has been linked to an increased risk in developing chronic diseases, such as diabetes or asthma, and approximately 25 million agricultural workers are affected every year by pesticides.
 Heavy metals such as cadmium, lead and arsenic are common soil contaminants and have been linked to elevated risks of stroke, hypertension and heart disease.
 The paper points out that “although soil pollution with heavy metals and its association with cardiovascular diseases is especially a problem in low- and middle-income countries since their populations are disproportionately exposed to these environmental pollutants, it becomes a problem for any country in the world due to the increasing globalisation of food supply chains and uptake of these heavy metals with fruits, vegetables and meat.”